raspberrypilearning/astronaut-reaction-times/en/step_5.md

-## Calculating reaction times
+## Work out reaction times

-To calculate the reaction time of the player, you can use Scratch's inbuilt timer.
+To calculate the player's reaction time, you can use Scratch's inbuilt timer.

 --- task ---
-Add a `reset timer`{:class="block3sensing"} to your script
+Add a `reset timer`{:class="block3sensing"} block to your script.

 ![astronaut sprite](images/astro-sprite.png)